Breast Augmentation Houston

 What can I expect while recovering from breast augmentation surgery?

-Bandages can be removed after a few days and replaced with a soft bra that will be worn for several weeks until the incisions have healed, which can take 4-6 weeks.
+There are no bandages after surgery.
+A soft bra that will be worn for several weeks until the incisions have healed, which can take 4-6 weeks.
 Strenuous activities should be avoided until the incisions have healed.

 The results of a breast augmentation are immediate but the implants will continue to “settle” for a few months into their final position.